Gman-Superfly/AKIRA/experiments/experiments_supporting_literature_and_reference/023_EXP_TIMELINE_COHERENCE/023_EXP_TIMELINE_COHERENCE.md

 ## 1. Problem Statement

 The homeostat can "reach back in time" and adjust representations, causing past interpretations to change.
-This appears paradoxical — how can the future change the past?
+This appears paradoxical: how can the future change the past?

 **The Pythagorean reframe:** This is phase locking across time.